census-instrumentation/opencensus-go/README.md

 # Go stats core library

+## Keys and tagging

+### To create/retrieve a key
+A key is defined by its name.
+To use a key a user needs to know its name and type (currently only keys of type string are supported.
+Later support for keys of type int64 and bool will be supported).
+To create/retrieve a key the user calls a keys manager appropriate function.
+Keys are safe to be reused and called from multiple go routines.

+Create/retrieve key:

+    key1 := tagging.DefaultKeyManager().CreateKeyString("keyNameID1")
+    key2 := tagging.DefaultKeyManager().CreateKeyInt64("keyNameID2")
+    ...

+### Create a set of tags using keys
+To create a new tag set from scratch using changes:

+    change1 := key1.CreateChange("tagValue", TagOpUpsert)   // key1 is a KeyString so its value is a string
+    change2 := key2.CreateChange(10, TagOpInsert)           // key2 is a KeyInt64 so its value is an int64
+    builder := stats.NewTagsBuilder()
+    builder.StartFromEmpty()
+    builder.Apply(c1,c2)
+    tags := builder.Build()

+To create a new tag set from scratch using direct values (fastest):

+    builder := stats.NewTagsBuilder()
+    builder.StartFromEmpty()
+    builder.UpsertString(key1, "tagValue")  // key1 is a KeyString so its value is a string builder.InsertInt64(key2, 10)           // key2 is a KeyInt64 so its value is an int64
+    tags := builder.Build()

+### Add tags to a context
+Add tags to a context for propagation to downstream methods and downstream rpcs:
+To create a new context with the tags.
+This will create a new context where all the existing tags in the current context are deleted and replaced with the tags passed as argument.

+    ctx2 := stats.ContextWithNewTags(ctx, tags)

+Create a new context derived from an existing context using a set of changes.
+This will create a new context where the changed passed as argument as applied to the existing tags in the current context.

+    var changes []tags.Change
+    changes = append(changes, tags.Change(key1, "someValue", tagOpInsert))
+    changes = append(changes, ...)
+    ctx2 := stats.ContextWithChanges(ctx, changes)

+Extract tagsSet from a context:

+    tags := stats.FromContext()

 ## Registering views and retrieving their collected data.

 ### To register a measure a.k.a resource